rabbitmq/rabbitmq-website/site/kubernetes/operator/kubectl-plugin.md

 </pre>

 ---
-Please submit feedback and feature requests for the RabbitMQ Cluster Operator plugin for kubectl [here](https://github.com/rabbitmq/cluster-operator).
+Please submit feedback and feature requests for the RabbitMQ Cluster Operator [on GitHub](https://github.com/rabbitmq/cluster-operator).